What are the Italian definite articles? English only has one: the. Italian has… well, a few.

 How many definite articles are there in Italian?
 How and when do you use them?
-In this lesson, you will find an answer to all these questions.
+In this lesson, you will find the answers to all these questions.

 Il cane